Westminster 135th Grosser Preis von Berlin Preview, Tips, Runners & Trends

 Grosser Preis von Berlin Trend Analysis

-The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +6.20 is when runners had 2 places in the past 180 days.
-The worst performing factor that has failed to produce a single winner is when runners had 1 place in the past year, when backing these the trend shows a record of 0-23.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 0 places in the past 90 days, when backing these, the trend shows a record of 0-20.

 • 2024: Winner in 1 (6) [7 Runners]